tuvo1106/mastermind_v2/NOTES.md

 ## Todo

+- Add route for scores
+- Add extra difficulty

 ## Bugs

-- Delete all games associated with user on user delete
+- ~~Delete all games associated with user on user delete~~

 ## Tech Debt